- Men like me because I don't wear a brassiere. Women like me because I don't look like a girl who would steal a husband. At least not for long.

-Jean Harlow (1911-1937) was an American actress and sex symbol in the 1930s, the original Platinum Blonde of legend.
+Jean Harlow (born Harlean Harlow Carpenter; March 3, 1911 – June 7, 1937) was an American actress and sex symbol in the 1930s, the original Platinum Blonde of legend.

-She was born as Harlean Carpenter in Kansas City, Missouri.
+She was born in Kansas City, Missouri.
 In the 1920s, she and her mother moved to Hollywood, and Harlean, taking her mother's name, went into acting.
-After several bit parts in silent films, she had her breakout role in the 1930 World War I
+After several bit parts in silent films, she had her breakout role in the 1930 World War I movie Hell's Angels, produced by Howard Hughes.
+In this film, she coined the famous line "Would you be shocked if I put on something more comfortable?"
+In 1931, she appeared in the classic gangster film The Public Enemy.

-- Opera Gloves: She wore them in Dinner At Eight and The Public Enemy.
+- High Class Gloves: She wore them in Dinner at Eight and The Public Enemy.

 - Sexy Backless Outfit: After she says her famous line in Hell's Angels, it's shown that she's already wearing a backless dress.
 In Dinner at Eight, her character says, during a party conversation about sunbathing: "You know, my skin's terribly delicate and I don't dare expose it."
 Then she turns around, revealing her backless dress.